IlanVaizman/NanoxAiAutomation/README.md

    ```

 3. **View the test report:**
-   Open the `index.html` file located in the `target/cucumber-reports` directory.
+   Open the `cucumber-reports` file located in the `target/cucumber-reports` directory.
    ```sh
     start target/cucumber-reports.html
    ```